WINDER LAW FIRM

 PFAS have been nicknamed “forever chemicals” due to their resilience in the environment and human body.
 They can take thousands of years to break down.

-PFAS have been linked to various cancers and other illnesses, but research is still ongoing.
+PFAS have been associated with various cancers and other illnesses, but research is still ongoing.

 The U.S. Department of Veterans Affairs (VA) has recognized PFAS as a serious health risk for military members.